-When you experience the death of your spouse, it’s natural to feel the effects of that loss manifesting in loneliness and the need for human companionship.
+When you experience the death of your spouse, it’s natural to feel the effects of that loss manifesting in loneliness and the need for human companionship, especially if the loss is sudden.
 Seeking love and attention in another person may help fill in the hole that your spouse left behind when they died.

 Jump ahead to these sections: